 All educational programs are dedicated to principles of non-discrimination.
 This includes a commitment not to discriminate against qualified disabled applicants and students.
-However, in order to meet a key program requirement of clinical training in the hospital setting, students must meet requirements established by the hospital which include being able to move without the use of assistive devices like a wheelchair or a cane, crutches or a walker.
-If a student requires such a device, they may not be able to complete all aspects of training and may not be eligible for degree completion.
-If a student cannot perform the function in the manner indicated, he or she will not necessarily be precluded from participating in the program, but will need to be able to perform the essential functions with or without reasonable accommodation.
+However, in order to meet a key program requirement of clinical training in the hospital setting, students must meet requirements established by the hospital.
 Specific functional abilities for nursing students are identified below.

 Functional Ability Standard Examples of Required Activities Cognitive/Conceptual Abilities The student must be able to thoroughly, efficiently and reliably: Recall information from reading material, lecture, discussion, patient evaluation; Interpret information from reading material, lecture, discussion, and patient evaluations.
 Apply information from reading material, lecture, discussion, patient evaluation; Analyze information from reading material, lecture, discussion, and patient evaluations.
 Synthesize information from reading material, lecture, discussion, and patient evaluations.
 Evaluate or form judgments about information from reading material, lecture, discussion, and patient evaluations.
+Evaluate or form judgments about information from reading material, lecture, discussion, and patient evaluations.
 Ability to react effectively in an emergency situation.
 Ability to gather data, to develop a plan of action, establish priorities Calculates accurate medication dosage given specific patient parameters.
 Analyzes and synthesize data and develop an appropriate plan of care.
 Collect, prioritize needs and data.
 Recognize an emergency situation and respond effectively to safeguard the patient.
 Transfer knowledge from one situation to another.
 Accurately process information on medication containers, and medication records.
 Understand medical records and policy and procedure manuals.

 and monitor and evaluate treatment plans and modalities.
-Affective/Interpersonal/Emotional/Behavioral The student must be able to: Establish professional, trusting, empathetic relationships with a variety of individuals.
+Affective/Interpersonal/Emotional /Behavioral The student must be able to: Establish professional, trusting, empathetic relationships with a variety of individuals.
 Demonstrate respect and engage in non-judgmental interactions regardless of individuals' life-styles and cultures.
 Accomplish work effectively in groups.
 Meet externally determined deadlines.
 Be present at required activities in classroom, lab and clinical settings.
 Attend to cognitive, communication and psychomotor tasks for as long as four, and up to eight hours at a time.
 Ability to work constructively in stressful and changing environments with the ability to modify behavior in response to constructive criticism.
 Capacity to demonstrate ethical behavior, including adherence to the professional nursing and student code.
 Establish rapport with patients/clients and colleagues.
 Work with teams and workgroups.
 Emotional skills sufficient to remain calm in an emergency situation.
 Skills sufficient to demonstrate good judgment based on diagnosis.
 Adapt to environmental changes.
-Sensory Abilities Adopted from: The student must be able to: • Have sensory/perceptual ability to monitor and assess clients.
+Sensory Abilities The student must be able to: • Have sensory/perceptual ability to monitor and assess clients.
 Sensory abilities sufficient to hear alarms, and auscultatory sounds.
 Visual acuity to read calibrations, assess color such as cyanosis, pallor or redness.
 Tactile ability to feel pulses, temperature, and palpate veins.
 Olfactory ability to detect smoke or noxious odor.